evennia/evennia/docs/source/Contribs/Contrib-Tutorial-World.md

 # Evennia Tutorial World

-Griatch 2011, 2015
+Contribution by Griatch 2011, 2015

-This is a stand-alone tutorial area for an unmodified Evennia install.
+A stand-alone tutorial area for an unmodified Evennia install.
 Think of it as a sort of single-player adventure rather than a full-fledged multi-player game world.
-The various rooms and objects herein are designed to show off features of the engine, not to be a very challenging (nor long) gaming experience.
+The various rooms and objects are designed to show off features of Evennia, not to be a very challenging (nor long) gaming experience.
 As such it's of course only skimming the surface of what is possible.
+Taking this apart is a great way to start learning the system.

 The tutorial world also includes a game tutor menu example, exemplifying Evmenu.